 The Thai government is also exploring ways to facilitate remote working, including potential visa reforms, making it even more attractive for nomads.

-The country has a relatively low cost of living compared to other Western European nations and provides different visa options for temporary residents.
-Portugal’s Non-Habitual Resident tax regime can also offer significant tax advantages for remote workers.
+However, the government has a relatively low cost of living compared to other Western European nations and provides different visa options for temporary residents.

 Additionally, the Portuguese are known for their hospitality and high level of English in urban areas, making it easier for expats to adjust to living there.
-Main cities such as Lisbon have plenty of digital nomad hotspots and co-working spaces, which are perfect for any remote job and make it one of the best countries for this purpose.
+Main cities such as Lisbon have plenty of digital nomad hotspots and co-working spaces, perfect for any remote job and making it one of the best countries for this purpose.

 mexico-permanent-residencyMexico is a great option for North American nomads due to its favorable climate, affordable living costs, and proximity to the US.